Title: Breach of Suitability, Appropriateness, and Informed Consent Duties under FinSA

 Supporting Evidence or Reasoning

-- Swiss Code of Obligations (CO): Mandates good faith in contract execution and prohibits deceptive conduct.
+- Swiss Code of Obligations (CO): Requires performance of contracts in good faith (Art.
+2) and prohibits conduct that undermines trust in commercial dealings.

-- Unfair Competition Act (UCA): Prohibits misleading advertising and concealment of material terms.
+- Unfair Competition Act (UCA Art.
+3): Prohibits misleading omissions of material terms in commercial communication.

 - Nexo User Interface and Communications: Made no prominent reference to “leverage,” “margin,” or risk-adjusted liquidation thresholds at onboarding or throughout account use.